contiv/vpp/docs/dev-guide/SERVICES.md

 As a consequence, with services in the equation the **ingress ACLs are not eligible for the policy implementation**.
 Study [Development guide for policies][policies-dev-guide] to learn how we can combine ingress and egress policies and end up with semantically equivalent egress-only ACLs.

-Still our implementation of policies assumes that the cluster **inter-node traffic is sent with source IP addresses unchanged**.
+Furthermore, our implementation of policies assumes that the cluster **inter-node traffic is sent with source IP addresses unchanged**.
 Because the inter-node traffic uses VXLAN encapsulations, we only need to define identity mapping for the VXLAN UDP port (4789) to make sure it's excluded from the source NAT.

 Another minor instance where services and policies collide is with the virtual NAT loopback used to route traffic between services and their own endpoints via